Royal Lao Army Airborne: Early civil war operations 1960–1964

 In July 1964 the RLA and the Neutralists went to the offensive again, when they launched Operation Triangle, the first combined arms operation of the Laotian Civil War, with the aim of recapturing the strategic Plain of Jars.
-After assembling separately at Luang Prabang, Vientiane and Muang Soui, a RLA/FAN task-force divided into three columns under the command of Major General Kouprasith Abhay – composed of the Neutralist 2e BP, two Mobile Groups (GMs) and three ADC hill tribal militia battalions backed by a Thai artillery battalion, with air support provided by the RLAF, Royal Thai Air Force (RTAF) and U.S. Raven Forward Air Controllers (a.k.a.
-Raven FACs) – converged on a three-pronged assault against an isolated Pathet Lao garrison occupying a vital intersection of Routes 7 and 13 at Sala Phou Khoun.
+After assembling separately at Luang Prabang, Vientiane and Muang Soui, a RLA/FAN task-force divided into three columns under the command of Major general Kouprasith Abhay – composed of the Neutralist 2e BP, two Mobile Groups (GMs) and three ADC hill tribal militia battalions backed by a Thai artillery battalion, with air support provided by the RLAF, Royal Thai Air Force (RTAF) and U.S. Raven Forward Air Controllers (a.k.a.
+Raven FACs) – converged on a three-pronged assault against an isolated Pathet Lao garrison occupying a vital intersection of Route 7 and 13 at Sala Phou Khoun.
 However, the operation was only a partial success since 2e BP was unable to capture Phou Kout Mountain, a Pathet Lao stronghold overlooking Muang Soui that blocked the RLA's advance into the Plain of Jars, after four failed attempts to seize the heights, in which they lost 106 men to enemy minefields.

 In November 1964, the FAR units based at Savannakhet tried to replicate Operation Triangle's gains by launching Operation Victorious Arrow, a clearing operation east of Savannakhet toward Muong Phine spearheaded by GM 15; however, this initiative faltered short of its intended target.
 During the following year elements of each GM 15 para battalions were brought to Ft.
 Narai in Thailand for reconnaissance and commando training.